 In this situation, consumers can request their landlord to reduce the rent.
-In order for this to be successful, here are a few tips for writing a letter to landlord about rent increase.
+In order for this to be successful, here are a few tips for writing a rent reduction request letter.

 There may be several reasons to request a reduction in rent, but the three most common are reduced income, reduced property value and repayment for repairs on the property.

 Renters may find themselves paying higher rent than their neighbors do.
 This may be because the property values were higher when they moved in, but have since fallen.